 Any conflict among settings is resolved in favor of the most specific configuration rule.
-That is, a configuration record for a specific token at a specific DTU takes precedence over a record for any token at that specific DTU, and a configuration record for any token at a specific DTU takes precedence over a record for any token at any DTU.
+That is, a configuration record for a specific token at a specific DTU takes precedence over a record for any token at that specific DTU, and a configuration record for any token at a specific DTU takes precedence over a record for any token at a specific DTU takes precedence over a record for any token at a specific DTU.